aichung/pl-cni_challenge/README.rst

 Otherwise, visit https://docs.docker.com/install/ for installation directions

-5. Fork or clone this pl-cni_challenge repository to your GitHub.
+5. Fork this pl-cni_challenge repository to your GitHub.
-6. Log onto your Docker Hub account and create a new repository with automated build.
+6. Log onto your DockerHub account and create a new repository with automated build.
-   In 'Account Settings' -> 'Linked Accounts', connect your GitHub account to Docker.
+   In 'Account Settings' -> 'Linked Accounts', connect your GitHub account to DockerHub.

    Then back in your DockerHub home, click the ``Create Repository +``  button.
 The website page will walk you through setting up the automated build.
 When prompted for the GitHub repository that you’d like to use for the automated build select the pl-cni_challenge repository that you just forked/cloned.
 Name the Docker repository ${cni_challenge_DockerRepo} and make it Public.